dotnet/core-setup/Documentation/design-docs/IJW-activation.md

 1) What is the plan for copying the PEDecoder class or replacing the functionality provided by it?
 2) How does the runtime learn/know if the vtfixup table entries are tokens or stubs and resolve stubs back to tokens?
 3) Do we need to do anything special to load in managed symbols from the PDB files since the native image was already loaded into memory?
+4) Exe scenario only: Do we need to run the host as a libhost or as an executable host?
+5) Which ALC should we load IJW assemblies into?
+Default?
+Current?
+Isolated?